-These Easy Ricotta and Spinach Stuffed Shells make the perfect vegetarian weeknight meal.
-Make it ahead and bake it to cheesy perfection in under 30 minutes!
+Stuffed shells with spinach are the perfect vegetarian weeknight meal.
+Make this easy pasta recipe ahead and bake it to cheesy perfection in under 30 minutes!

 NEVER MISS A POST!
 FOLLOW ME ON: